rolandomunoz/praat-TGDraw/docs/source/installation.rst

 Installation
 ------------

-You can get the latest release of the plug-in in the following `link`_.
+You can get the latest release of the plug-in from its `website`_ on GitHub.

 In the website, go to the **Assets** section and download the compressed folder ``plugin_textgrid_picmaker.zip``.